writethedocs/www/docs/conf/eu/2016/index.rst

 Thanks to everyone who made this year another wonderful event.
 We're so grateful to our sponsors, speakers, volunteers, and attendees for making the conference possible.

-We have posted the `photos <https://www.flickr.com/photos/writethedocs/sets/72157674031974295>`_ from the conference for those who couldn't attend.
+We have posted the `photos <https://www.flickr.com/photos/writethedocs/sets/72157674031974295>`_,  :doc:`/conf/eu/2016/news/code-of-conduct-report`, and `videos <https://www.youtube.com/playlist?list=PLZAeFn6dfHpnN8fXXHwPtPY33aLGGhYLJ>`_ from the conference for those who couldn't attend.
 Hopefully they allow you to bask in the beauty of the event from the comfort of your own chair.
-**The videos will be uploaded soon!**

 We hope you'll join us again next year.
 We'll be announcing details about our 2017 conference soon.